Hold Tight (Madonna song): Recording and composition

-Critical response
+Critical reception

 Joe Lynch of Billboard described the song as "an immediately familiar track with an epic, arresting chorus."
 Lewis Corner of Digital Spy gave emphasis to "the space Madonna's voice is given to shine—something we'd like to hear more often".
 Lauren Murphy of The Irish Times described it as an "old-school pop" song and picked it as a standout track, while John Marrs of Gay Times claimed that "the mid-tempo track underpinned by a dirty bass bears little resemblance to the sparse, pedestrian demo," also noting that "when the melody is lush as this, she could be singing a recipe from Mary Berry's cookbook as far as we care."
 Amy Pettifer of The Quietus saw it as "Shakira's 'Whenever, Wherever' as seen through the murky lens of a lost generation."

 Sam C. Mac of Slant Magazine called it a "perfectly acceptable album filler: innocuous, lyrically platitudinous pop that briefly works itself up into something exciting when it threatens to become a gospelized stomp."
 However, Mac noted that "[i]t wouldn't be particularly lamentable were it not for the fact that there are so many better choices for the standard edition of the album that have been relegated to bonus tracks."
 Ludovic Hunter-Tilney of Financial Times called it a "dull ballad", while for Saeed Saeed of The National the song "is the first of a few tracks that should have been cut," criticizing its "atmospheric keyboards" for being "sleep-inducing."
 Evan Sawdey of PopMatters named it one of the album's "forgettable jams" and a "generic thump," meanwhile Lydia Jenkins of The New Zealand Herald opined that "Hold Tight" has "so little substance [that] it seems wrong to call it a song."

 Chart performance

-Following its digital release on February 9, 2015 as "instant grat" for pre-ordering the album, "Hold Tight" entered the record charts of several countries.
+Following its digital release on February 9, 2015 as an "instant grat" for pre-ordering the album, "Hold Tight" entered the record charts of several countries.
 In the United Kingdom, the song was unable to enter the UK Singles Chart, but it reached number 97 on its download chart.
 It also charted at number 92 on the singles chart compiled by Syndicat National de l'Édition Phonographique in France.
 "Hold Tight" had top 40 entries in Spain and Hungary, as well as on the digital charts of Finland and Sweden.